Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Introduction

 Our results build on the theory of \cadlag rough paths as commenced in \cite{FS:17}, but related concepts like semimartingale signature (see \cite{T:21}) could be pursued as well.
 Let us finally remark that another strand of research related to finance where (càdlàg) rough paths play a significant role is robust and model-free finance, see for example \cite{PP:16, ACLP:21} and in particular \cite{ALP:21} for \cadlag rough paths foundations for robust finance.
 Indeed, in this context the theory of rough integration allows one to go beyond classical It\^o-integrals and to overcome issues associated with null sets that are inherent in stochastic models, when e.g.~dealing with volatility uncertainty.
 This in turn opens the door to a worst case analysis and a robustification of financial models and strategies.
 Note that we here do not pursue this direction but interpret all integrals in our financial model setup as It\^o-integrals.

 The remainder of the paper is structured as follows.
-In Section \ref{sec:preliminaries}, we introduce notation and recall the notion of \emph{\cadlag rough paths}.
-Section \ref{sec:UAT} is dedicated to prove two UATs, one for the Skorokhod $J_1$ and the other one for the (rough paths variant of the) Skorokhod $M_1$-metric.
+In Section \ref{sec:preliminaries}, we introduce the algebraic setting proper of rough path theory and recall the notion of \emph{weakly geometric \cadlag rough paths} and their \emph{Marcus signature}.
+Particular attention is also given to the Marcus signature of \cadlag semimartingales.
+Section \ref{sec:UAT} is dedicated to the universal approximation theorem.
 In Section \ref{sec:Levy} we introduce L\'evy-type signature models, discuss their universality properties and derive pricing and hedging formulas based on polynomial technology.
+All the technical proofs are given in the Appendix.
+Finally, in order to enhance the accessibility of the paper, in Section \ref{sec:auxiliary} we include some auxiliary results on the Marcus signature of weakly geometric \cadlag rough paths.